-Home Studio Workshops: These are held at my home studio in Clearwater, Florida usually on Thursdays or Saturdays from 10-3:30.
+Home Studio Workshops: These are held at my home studio in Clearwater, Florida usually on Thursdays or Saturdays from 10am-4pm.
 Special days for private instruction can be set up.
 Price for groups smaller than 6 people is higher.
 Art supplies are included in the price of the workshop of $70 along with a light lunch.
 Workshops can be on a variety of topics-dyeing silk, collage, fusing foil to fabric, indigo, alter-ego dyeing on satin devore or velvet, painting fabric and free motion drawing on fabric.

-24 Feb 2019 10-1 and another class 1:30-4:30: Silk Dyeing with Color Hue instant set dyes (come make holiday gifts).
-Choose to do either 2 silk scarves, a silk tie and silk organza greeting cards to go with your gifts or replace the tie with another silk scarf.
-The silk scarves are provided so you can learn how the dyes work or experiment with a new design you haven’t tried.
+24 Feb 2019 10-1 and another class 1:30-4:30: Silk Dyeing with Color Hue for The Surface Design Guild of Sarasota held at the Art Center on Hwy 41.
+Color Hue dyes are instant setting, no heat setting required.
+They are permanent while wet.
+Two silk scarves are provided so you can learn how the dyes work or experiment with a new design you haven’t tried.
 The first scarf can be done in the baggie for soft and dynamic effects.
 The second one can be be a sampler of over 6 techniques – floral images, zebra stripes or sunset lines, stencils, resist shapes, stamps, abstract designs and growing trees.
 There will be lots of samples available to view ahead of time.
 If you want to dye more than the above, there will be a variety of silk scarves available for purchase and you can dye as many as you like for the price of the scarf.
 The silk scarves range in size from 11 x 60 on up to 22 x 90 and come in a variety of weights, including some satin devore silk scarves.
 The sheer silk grabs the silk dye color and the shiny rayon satin design only grabs a bit of the dyes so the design really pops.
 Come play!!!
-Class limited to 6 students.
-Cost is $70 and includes silk supplies as well as a light lunch.
-If there are more than 6 RSVPs then I will hold the same workshop on 11 Nov.
+Class limited to 12 students.